TheLevelUp/LUKeychainAccess/README.md

 There are methods for getting and setting BOOL, double, float and NSInteger types, as well as `NSString`, `NSData` and generic `NSObject` objects.
 You may use any object that can be encoded with `NSKeyedArchiver`.

+## Accessibility

+Keychain Services has several options for when a keychain item can be readable.

+This option can be set in `LUKeychainAccess` through the `accessibilityState` parameter.
+Its possible values match those [provided by Apple](https://developer.apple.com/library/ios/DOCUMENTATION/Security/Reference/keychainservices/Reference/reference.html#//apple_ref/doc/constant_group/Keychain_Item_Accessibility_Constants):

+- `LUKeychainAccessAttrAccessibleAfterFirstUnlock`
+- `LUKeychainAccessAttrAccessibleAfterFirstUnlockThisDeviceOnly`
+- `LUKeychainAccessAttrAccessibleAlways`
+- `LUKeychainAccessAttrAccessibleAlwaysThisDeviceOnly`
+- `LUKeychainAccessAttrAccessibleWhenUnlocked`
+- `LUKeychainAccessAttrAccessibleWhenUnlockedThisDeviceOnly`

+The default value is `LUKeychainAccessAttrAccessibleWhenUnlocked`.

 ## Requirements

 `LUKeychainAccess` requires iOS 5.0+.
 The tests are written using [Kiwi](https://github.com/allending/Kiwi).

 ## License

-`LUKeychainAccess` is written by Costa Walcott, and is Copyright 2012 SCVNGR, Inc. It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+`LUKeychainAccess` is written by Costa Walcott, and is Copyright 2012-2013 SCVNGR, Inc D.B.A.
+LevelUp.
+It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.